Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Methodology

-of $X$ and $Y$.
-The characteristic function of the normal distribution with expected value $\mu$ and $\Sigma$
+The characteristic function of the normal distribution with expected value $\mu$ and covariance matrix $\Sigma$ is:

-Thus
+Thus:

-This is the characteristic function of the normal distribution with expected value $\mu_X + \mu_Y$ and covariance matrix $\sigma_X^2+\sigma_Y^2$
+This is the characteristic function of the normal distribution with expected value $\mu_{X}+\mu_{Y}$ and covariance matrix $\Sigma_{X}+\Sigma_{Y}$.

-Finally, recall that no two distinct distributions can both have the same characteristic function, so the distribution of $X+Y$ must be just this normal distribution. \end{proof}
+Finally, recall that no two distinct distributions can both have the same characteristic function, so the distribution of $X+Y$ must be this normal distribution.

 The goal is to insert each object into the appropriate area successfully with minimal attempts.
-The possibility of each attempt falling into the circle of the feasible area is being maximized, which in turn leads to the maximization of the integral problem.
-To be more specific, assuming that $n$ times and for $i^{th}$ attempt can be performed, the tolerance is $\epsilon_i$ centered at $x_i$.
-Let $D_i$ be the circle of radius $\epsilon_i$ centered at the $x_i$ and the following equation will be resolved:
+The probability of each attempt falling into the feasible area is being maximized, which in turn leads to the maximization of the integral problem.
+To be more specific, assuming that $n$ attempts can be performed, with the $i$ th attempt having tolerance $\epsilon_{i}$ centered at $x_{i}$, let $D_{i}$ be the circle of radius $\epsilon_{i}$ centered at $x_{i}$.
+The following equation will be resolved:

-where $f_c(y)$ is the probability distribution of $\mathbf{c}$ at point $y$.
-The union operator is used instead of summation, as repeated sampling at the overlapping area is avoided.
+where $f_{c}(y)$ is the probability distribution of $\mathbf{c}$ at point $y$.
+The union operator is used instead of summation to avoid repeated sampling in the overlapping areas.

-\subsection{Algorithmic-based Search Method}
+\subsection{Algorithmic-based search method}

 This section commences by presenting several search methods characterized by a predefined sampling trajectory and a termination criterion based on the successful execution of the insertion task.